 The first thing a person sees on your social media account is your header image.
 Saving time on this one isn’t the goal.
 Showing your brand personality, services, and consistency are the goals with your social media header.

-When you start a new design in Canva, there’s a section to create social media and email headers (great for adding some pizazz to newsletters too!) that let you make some pretty great social media headers.
+When you start a new design in Pixelied, there’s a section to create social media and email headers (great for adding some pizazz to newsletters too!) that let you make some pretty great social media headers (such as a Facebook cover).

 Final Notes On Simplicity

-The best part about using Canva for social media images is that the image sizes are always up-to-date, or at least very close.
-There’s also the added bonus that if you subscribe to Canva for Work, you can create a social media image at once size and magically resize it to other social media size.
+The best part about using Pixelied for social media images is that the image sizes are always up-to-date, or at least very close.
+There’s also the added bonus that if you subscribe to Pixelied Pro, you can create a social media image at once size and magically resize it to other social media size.

 Creating a social media campaign and need some images?
 It’s definitely easy to create them in sizes for many social media sites so your brand is presented beautifully across social media sites.